y-muller/pegasus-android-helpers/README.md

 A few scripts and doc to help with Pegaus Frontend and Skyscraper on Android.

 ## Termux
 Termux is required to install Skyscraper.
 Install Termux and Termux:Widget from F-Droid or the Play Store.
+Installing Termux:API as well is recommended to use the Menu script.

 I like to install an SSH server so I can do the rest from the comfort of my computer.
 The `whoami` command gives your user name and also check your WiFi settings for your current IP address.